Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Introduction

 \section{Introduction}

-Periodic modulations in quantum systems have attracted tremendous interests and attentions in recent years~\cite{FrederikGorg2018,BWang2018,LLi2018,CHLeePRB2018,YKe2017,ZZLi2017,MBukov2015,AEckardt2017}.
+Periodic modulations in quantum systems have attracted tremendous interests and attentions in recent years~\cite{MBukov2015,YKe2017,ZZLi2017,FrederikGorg2018,BWang2018,LLi2018,CHLeePRB2018}.
 Periodic modulation not only provides a versatile tool to manipulate the quantum particles, but also brings novel states of matter into the quantum systems~\cite{MSRudner2019}.
-It has already been utilized to control the hopping~\cite{VDalLago2015,BZhu2018}, band structure~\cite{WZheng2014,MHolthaus2015}, and quantized transport of a single particle~\cite{MLohse2016,SNakajima2016,YKe2016,OZilberberg2018,MLohse2018,SHu2019}.
+It has already been applied to control the hopping~\cite{VDalLago2015,BZhu2018}, band structure~\cite{WZheng2014,MHolthaus2015}, and quantized transport of a single particle~\cite{MLohse2016,SNakajima2016,YKe2016,OZilberberg2018,MLohse2018,SHu2019}.
 Remarkably, artificial gauge field~\cite{NGoldman2014} and Floquet topological insulator~\cite{YTenenbaumKatan2013,JCayssol2013,MCRechtsman2013} have been realized by well-designed modulation protocols.
 In principle, Floquet-Bloch theory of a single particle has been well developed to analyze the properties of periodically modulated systems~\cite{AGomezLeon2013}.
 However, many-body effects induced by time modulations are more challenging and appealing.
+Some novel Floquet many-body states, such as collective emission of matter-wave jets~\cite{LWClark2017}, have been realized in ultracold atomic systems.